computer-lab/computerlab.io/source/_posts/silent-standup-alternative-to-communication-theater.md

 because project state is clearly visible on Trello or Jira, the ["three questions"](https://www.scrumguides.org/scrum-guide.html#events-daily) serve primarily as a daily dose of carrot and stick.
-For less pathological teams, the highly-structured communication of the standup might feel redundant, but the time-sync aspect of the meeting is still valuable.
-(In this kind of standup, any real communication must be "taken offline.")
+For less pathological teams, the highly-structured communication of the standup feels redundant, but the time-sync aspect of the meeting is still valuable, resulting in a zombie standup where any real communication is "taken offline".

 ![](/images/toyota-kanban.jpg)